1. Factors distinguishing Comarch from its competitors

 Comarch started operating from scratch in 1993 with Professor Janusz Filipiak and group of four students.
 At the moment Comarch Group employs more than 5,000 profesionals.

-Development of human resources over last ten years is shown below.
+Development of human resources over the last 10 years is presented below.

-The program has a high reputation in Poland and is the main source of human capital for Comarch (nearly seventy percent of program partcipants decide to work part time for Comarch after the internship).
+The Comarch summer internship program has a very good reputation in Poland, and is the main source of human capital for Comarch (nearly 70% of program partcipants decide to work part time for Comarch at the completion of their internship).
+Running such a program is possible due to a large pool of IT talent in Poland.

 1.6.
 Conservative finance management

 Comarch has always had a surplus of cash.
-The credit was never used to finance working capital.
+Loans were never taken to finance working capital.

 Mortgage credits are taken to finance development of office space and data center infrastructure.
 Even taking the mortgage credit into account Comarch has significantly more cash than debt.

-More information about Comarch finance management is given in the following section.
+More about Comarch finance management can be found in the next section of this document.

 1.7.
 Lean and mean organization